No products in the basket.

 For a night bedding down in the sand, nestle up in the sand dunes of Brittas Bay.
 With 5km of sandy beach, it’s a great place for a night’s camping when the weather plays ball.
 Nothing quite beats a dip in the sea to wash off the day or even kick off a new one!

-When wild camping, please abide by the Leave No Trace principles.
+When wild camping in Wicklow, please abide by the Leave No Trace principles.

 This cosy glamping venue is situated in the Wicklow Hills and overlooks Lugnaquilla’s heights.
 The site has four yurts and one log cabin.
 Each yurt or cabin has its own BBQ area and personal campfire.
 In the surrounding area, you’ll find Huntington Castle.
 If you’re looking to do a mountain walk, check out Mangans Loop or if you prefer an easier stroll, head to Altamont Gardens by the Slaney River.

 More info: The Old Forge Glamping

 The Hidden Valley is tucked away in Rathdrum and is the perfect base from which to explore both Glendalough and Redcross.
 They have five quaint Glamping Mini Lodges which can accommodate up to six people.
 Each of them contains two double beds, one single bed, a picnic table, a small fridge, a kettle, lights and heater.
 It’s camping without the hassle!
 The lodges have no bathroom but the amenity block is just a few steps away.

 More info: Hidden Valley